Thinking about exploring Twitter advertising?

-Even though Twitter is a social media platform, which means that it’s meant to be a place where people can interact with each other, it can also be used as an advertising and marketing platform.
+Even though Twitter is a social media platform, meant to be a place where people can interact, it can also be used as an advertising and marketing platform.

-That being said, there are marketers who know how to make Twitter work for them, and there are others who get their accounts banned every other day because of all the direct message spam they are sending out.
+That said, there are marketers who know how to make Twitter work for them, and there are others who get their accounts banned every other day.

 In this article we’re going to focus on you being part of the former group instead of the latter, so we’re going to give you a 5 step guide to Twitter advertising and marketing.